 Gaya Street Sunday Market

 You can buy souvenirs and other cheap items at their Sunday market.
 We bought our t-shirt souvenirs here.
-There were lovable cats, rabbits, parrots and other pet animals in the cages for sale.
+There are lovable cats, rabbits, parrots and other pet animals in the cages for sale.
 However, I don’t support buying souvenirs made from marine life–starfish, shells and other ornaments from the ocean.

 Mari Mari Cultural Village